 Impact of Alternative B: The proposed project will not add new emission sources.
-Tree-clearing emissions would be short in duration and are not covered by the Mandatory Reporting of Greenhouse Gases rule as the intent is to track and regulate stationary sources.
 This project would not have any long term changes in stationary or mobile emission sources or landfill operations.
 In compliance with the CEQ's and EPA's guidance, quantitative analysis of CO2 equivalents is not required for the proposed action.